opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 46     Undoubtedly, Kori’s thundering silence and inaction for such a long time after receiving from PPE a large number of delivery orders must be taken into account, and especially so since the former’s explanation for its silence and inaction after receiving the numerous delivery orders as early as May and July 2016 only served to undermine the credibility of its defence.

 47     In relation to the first set of delivery orders, which were handed over by PPE to Kori on 7 May 2016, Mr Hooi claimed that Kori had not taken any action to disclaim liability for payment of the fabricated steel materials referred to therein because one of its unnamed employees failed to notice that these documents were placed below another document called “Material Checklist”.
 As such, the whole set of documents, including the delivery orders, was allegedly filed away in a file on technical matters without anyone realising that the delivery orders in question were also filed in that file.
 However, Mr Hooi could not name the employee who failed to separate the delivery orders from the top technical document and Kori did not call the employee who made the alleged filing mistake as a witness.
 As such, PPE’s counsel, Mr Andrew Hanam (“Mr Hanam”), took Mr Hooi to task for giving hearsay evidence.
 In any case, even if the delivery orders were placed below a document that showed that it was a “Material Checklist”, someone in the office must have had the task of looking at the contents of the checklist and if he or she had gone through the stack of documents, it would be evident that the stack contained delivery orders.
 Interestingly, although the delivery orders had been allegedly filed in the wrong file by some employee who did not check the stack of documents, Mr Hooi refused to acknowledge that there had been a mix-up of documents at his office.
-The relevant part of the cross-examination is as follows.[\[note: 4\]](#Ftn_4)
+The relevant part of the cross-examination is as follows.[^4]

 Q:So you are saying some mess up in your office resulted in you not seeing the document?